 This post may contain affiliate links.
 Please see my disclosure for more information.
 As an Amazon Associate, I earn a small commission from qualifying purchases.

 Do not enter, do not pass Go, and do not collect $200, and yes, that is an order!
 It’s a trick.
-If there is an empty New York City subway car, there is a reason.
+If there is an empty New York City subway car, then there is a reason.

 It’s because the air-conditioning is broken or because there is some icky bodily fluid lurking within.